websemantics/auto-pyro/README.md

 To start using Auto-Pyro for your own projects, here's how,

-1- [Fork](https://github.com/websemantics/auto-pyro#fork-destination-box) or clone this repository and rename it to your own project
+1- [Fork](https://github.com/websemantics/auto-pyro#fork-destination-box) or clone this repository and rename it to your own project, `myapp`

 ```bash
 git clone https://github.com/websemantics/auto-pyro myapp